Scheduling

 Using Environments with Schedules

-Attach an environment to a schedule to run the same flow with different configuration in different contexts:
+Attach environment variables to a schedule so the same flow can run with different configuration in different contexts:

 {